logo

 [ADVERTISEMENT]

-The Red-Crested Cardinal uses plant material to weave a nest into bushes and trees.
-The female can lay 2-4 white eggs, mottled and streaked, with gray and, or brown-olive color.
+The Red-Crested Cardinal uses plant material to weave a nest in bushes and trees.
+The female can lay 2-4 white eggs that are mottled and streaked with gray and/or brown-olive colors.

 She will incubate her eggs for about 10-12 days until they hatch.
-They are then cared for and fed by both parents.
+Both parents care for and feed the chicks.

 nwphotoj